 Love.
 All you need is.
 Make.
 Fall in.

-The last week has brought little relief to the those who have cabin fever.
-The government has not so much ‘eased the lockdown’, as to let us know that the future of state control is present.
+The previous week had brought little relief to the those who have cabin fever.
+The government had not so much ‘eased the lockdown’, as to let us know that the future of state control is present.
 Imagine being told that books are not an essential need.
 Or sitting outside.
 Or ritual cleansing.

 So what about another Big Subject?
 Let us consider love, since everyone agrees that no one knows what love is, or how to define it.
 Although sometimes, poetry, art and music make us feel that the artist is sharing something about love that we also experience.